 Applicant, a Person who files an Application for a Certificate of Compliance, an Application for Renewal of a Certificate of Compliance, an Application for Eligibility, or an Application for Reimbursement.

-Appendix or Appendices, the forms, applications, schedules and charts filed pursuant to 503 CMR 2.00 are available at www.mass.gov/ust.

-Application for Certificate of Compliance, an application filed by an Applicant pursuant to 503 CMR 2.07, as noted in Appendix 1 or as amended in a format specified by the Board.
+Application for Certificate of Compliance, an application filed by an Applicant pursuant to 503 CMR 2.07, in a format specified by the Board.

-Application for Eligibility, an application filed by an Applicant pursuant to 503 CMR 2.09(1) for a specific Site, as noted in Appendix 2 or as amended in a format specified by the Board.
+Application for Eligibility, an application filed by an Applicant pursuant to 503 CMR 2.09(1) for a specific Site, in a format specified by the Board.

-Application for Reimbursement, an application filed by a Claimant pursuant to 503 CMR 2.10, as noted in Appendix 4 or as amended in a format specified by the Board.
+Application for Reimbursement, an application filed by a Claimant pursuant to 503 CMR 2.10, in a format specified by the Board.

 Board, the Underground Storage Tank Petroleum Product Cleanup Fund Administrative Review Board, as defined in M.G.L. c.
 21J, § 8.
-If the context requires, such as with respect to filings, Board may also include the Board's representative at the Department of Revenue.

 Board Acceptable Site Assessment, a Site Assessment showing the Dispensing Facility does not have any contaminant levels or Conditions that require notification to MassDEP and a Response Action, excluding MassDEP-defined Limited Removal Actions (LRAs).
 The Site Assessment report shall provide the level of diligence that is necessary to ensure that the quantity and quality of information is adequate to assess the presence of contaminants including the area of the UST System and shall be prepared in compliance with the Board's Board Acceptable Site Assessment Policy.